senecajs/senecajs.org/src/pages/contribute/index.md

 # Contribute
 [Seneca][], [Senecajs.org][], and all official plugins are __open__ projects and encourage participation.
-If you feel you can help in any way, be it with documentation, examples, extra testing, or new features, please be our guest! =)
+If you feel you can help in any way, be it with documentation, examples, extra testing, or new features, please be our guest.

 Contributing is not always about adding new features.
 There are plenty of other ways to get involved.
 For instance: